Oyenike-Nwanebu/AB_Test_Analysis/README.md

 Null hypothesis: User that must call-in to cancel is less or equally likely to generate at least 1 addition rebill Alternative hypothesis: User that must call-in to cancel is more likely to generate at least 1 addition rebill

+From the transaction dataset, the control group generated 3756 rebill transactions while the test group generated 3205 rebill transactions.

+To test the statistical significance of the difference between the number of rebill transactions generated, one-tailed Mann-Whitney U test was used.
+The p-value was calculated as 1.0 (p_value > 0.05).
+This implies that we can accept the null hypothesis.
+Thus, it can be concluded with a 95% confidence level that a user that must call-in is less or equally likely to generate at least 1 addition rebill.

 ## Information About the Data